rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-12-03-5cfa8d4195df4f95-part-redemption-of-ptcs-of-india-universal-trust-al1-al2-series-a1-a2-a3.md

 source: bse
 stocks: []
 tags:
+- catalyst-trusteeship
+- debt-securities
+- face-value-change
+- india-universal-trust
 - ptc
-- pass-through-certificates
-- partial-redemption
-- india-universal-trust
-- face-value-change
-- debt-securities
-- catalyst-trusteeship
+- redemption
 title: Part Redemption of PTCs of INDIA UNIVERSAL TRUST AL1 & AL2 - SERIES A1, A2
   & A3
 ---